Rolf Hind: Selected compositions

 Rolf Hind resumed a career as a composer after a long hiatus, inspired by travels and his meetings with many composers and artists in his career as a pianist.
 He has written pieces for orchestra, voice, chamber ensemble and solo instruments, as well as being inspired by the virtuosity and open-mindedness of musicians he has worked with regularly: singer Loré Lixenberg, violinist David Alberman, accordionist James Crabb, clarinettist Stuart King.
 Works are often influenced by his interests in Indian culture and history, as well as meditation and yoga, the languages of India, and aspects of its classical music tradition.

-His works are published by Casa Ricordi.
+Hind's works are published by Casa Ricordi.